An overview of the practical and theoretical assessment services provided

 It includes wall hung, floor, and ceiling suspended, cassette and water heat pump split systems.

 Individuals in Western Australia that complete this course will be ideally placed to benefit from the consistent demand for the installation and removal of refrigerator air conditioner and heat pump systems.

-Graduates will be issued with the UEE20111 Certificate II in Split Air-Conditioning and Heat Pump Systems and a Statement of Attainment listing each Unit of Competence completed under this qualification.
+Graduates will be issued with the UEE20111 Certificate II in Split Air-Conditioning and Heat Pump Systems certificate and a record of results listing each unit of competence completed under this qualification.
 Graduates will be eligible to apply for a Restricted Heat Pump – Split Systems – Installation and Decommissioning Licence from the Australian Refrigeration Council Ltd (ARC) www.arctik.org.